Livingston is a small coastal town like no other in Guatemala.

 Laying in a hammock at the end of a dock and watching the pelicans fly by isn’t a bad way to spend your day.

-How long should you spend in Livingston?
+How long should you stay in Livingston?

 Livingston is a fascinating little town, but it’s not necessarily somewhere that you need to spend a long time.
 We recommend 2-3 days here.